 Cauliflower is a popular garden crop.
-One of the most commonly asked questions we hear a lot about is when to cut cauliflower or how to harvest cauliflower.
+One of the most commonly asked questions we hear is when to cut cauliflower or how to harvest cauliflower.

 When is Cauliflower Ready to Pick?